Nikon D500 Review: Ergonomics

 The D500 has some welcome additions to control points that are mostly reflections of what is seen on the D5.
 Probably most significant is the auto-focus joystick that Nikon calls the sub-selector, not to be confused with the standard circular multi-directional control that Nikon calls the multi-selector.
 The sub-selector is primarily intended for focus-point selection and its position adjacent to the AF-ON button, and right next to where your thumb rests, makes for fast and easy adjustments, especially when compared to the alternative which is to reach down for the multi-selector.
 We also have a couple of extra buttons: the Fn2 button on the bottom left of the camera back, and the ISO button on the top panel next to the shutter release.

-There are a number of features of the D500 body that remind one of a high-end FX body and give the feeling of using a truly professional grade camera.
-The round eyepiece with built-in shutter is an example.
-Another is the 10 pin remote terminal that means your FX body accessories, such as cable release, will plug straight into the D500.
+There are a number of features of the D500 body that remind one of a high-end FX body and give the feeling of using a truly professional-grade camera.
+The round eyepiece with a built-in shutter is an example.
+Another is the 10-pin remote terminal that means your FX body accessories, such as cable release, will plug straight into the D500.

 A minor annoyance is the small diameter multi-selector pad.
 Because of the small size, it is more difficult to use than the larger version on the D810.
 It looks as though the size is dictated by the fact that the tilting screen has quite a wide frame that occupies a fair amount of real estate on the back of the camera.
 I recently picked up a Pentax K-1 for the first time and noticed how thin-framed that camera’s tilting screen is, so I know it’s possible for Nikon to do better in this regard.